Weergors WR 67

 What does 't Weergors mean?

-With the completion of the Haringvliet Dam in 1971, the tide came to an end and the water in the Haringvliet became fresh.
-In 2019, however, the locks were partially reopened, allowing the tide and salt water to find their way again, to improve water quality.
+With the completion of the Haringvliet Dam in 1971, the tide came to an end and the water in the Haringvliet became freshwater.
+In 2019, however, the sluices were partially reopened, allowing tide and salt water to find their way again and improve water quality.

 More about the campsite